1994 Pacific typhoon season: Tropical Storm Yuri

 On October 22, an area of convection formed northwest of Hawaii in association with a tropical upper tropospheric trough.
 Moving rapidly westward, the low-level circulation center associated with the convective clouds crossed the International Date Line later that day.
 The first mention of this system by the Joint Typhoon Warning Center in their Significant Tropical Weather Advisory six hours later noted that the low-level circulation had been developing under the TUTT cell.
 Slowly developing, on October 23, the system organized into Tropical Depression 36W.
 The Japan Meteorological Agency upgraded the system to Tropical Storm 9433 at 1200 UTC that day, shortly before the JTWC decided to upgrade the depression to Tropical Storm Yuri.
 The JTWC upgrade was based on a small area of deep convection which had formed to the southeast of the low-level centre, as well as a rapid low-level cloud motion of 40 kn that was observed to the north of the circulation.

 Yuri remained a minimal tropical storm for the next two days or so before it was downgraded to a tropical depression because of a lack of deep convection and a weakening in its appearance on satellite imagery.
 The final warning was issued a few hours later on October 25.
-There were no reports of damage or injuries.
 A weak wind of 11 kn associated with the dissipating system was recorded at Chichi-jima on October 25.